dstnbrkr/componentkit/_docs/debugging.md

 permalink: /docs/debugging.html
 ---

-Components generally uses generic views such as `UIButton`, `UIImageView`, etc. under the hood.
+ComponentKit generally uses generic views such as `UIButton`, `UIImageView`, etc. under the hood.
 Hence, when you run a command like `pviews` you're likely to get a very generic hierarchy that doesn't point you to the component you might want to know more about.
 The following is the output of running `pviews` for components.

 TODO: Stack Trace